notalim/snoops/schema.md

 ---
 ### Dogs

-Object that stores the dog data.
+Object subdocument that stores the dog data.

 ```
 {